rezazoom/sub-forward/README.md

 4. Deploy the script to your web server (e.g., Apache or Nginx).

 5. Use the URL of your forwarder server instead of the original subscription link.

+---

+### For Users on Web Hosts (e.g., cPanel, DirectAdmin)

+1. **Download the ZIP file** from the repository:

+   - If you're using a hosting service like cPanel or DirectAdmin, you can download the repository as a ZIP file.
+   - Go to the repository's page and click on the green "Code" button, then select "Download ZIP."

+2. **Upload the ZIP file** to your hosting server:

+   - In your hosting panel (cPanel or DirectAdmin), navigate to the **File Manager**.
+   - Go to the `public_html` directory (or the relevant web root directory for your site).
+   - Upload the ZIP file and extract its contents.

+3. **Update the `index.php` file**:

+   - In your File Manager, open the `index.php` file and update the following line with your target domain:

+    ```php
+    const TARGET_HOST = 'https://your-new-domain-here.com'; // Write your target host URL here
+    ```

+4. **Create or update the `.htaccess` file**:

+   - In the same `public_html` directory, create a `.htaccess` file (if it doesn't exist) with the following content:

+    ```apache
+    RewriteEngine On
+    RewriteRule . index.php [L]
+    ```

+   This ensures that all requests are routed to the `index.php` file.

+5. **Test your setup**:

+   - Once everything is uploaded and updated, use the URL of your forwarder server instead of the original subscription link.

+---

 ## How It Works